migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-05-10 Fri: Debugging some configuration and look into for Harmony hardhat starterpack repo.
+Playing around with perpetual exchange and reading docs on Jupiter (JLP Pool, trading), GMX (look into trading and couple of ecosystem projects.
+Vertex is restricted in the U.S., looked into similar trading platforms.

 2024-05-09 Thu: Reviewed Q2 tasks for deliverables.
 Looked into LP-trader perpetual exchange on Jupiter, and Perps on Vertex.

 2024-05-08 Wed: Further work on 20 things to do list.
 Looked into Ambient Finance for LP, Phaver app (farcaster) and some quests, etc.